A Comprehensive Study on Large Language Models for Mutation Testing: Study Design

 \subsection{Evaluation Metrics}

-To assess the utility of the LLM-generated mutations, we should define a set of metrics that comprehensively evaluate them.
-Therefore, we designed several categories of metrics capturing different aspects as follows: \textit{Cost Metrics}, \textit{Usability Metrics}, and \textit{Behavior Metrics}.
-Besides these metrics, we also additionally report the Mutation Count and Mutation Score.
-Note that both of them cannot directly reflect the quality of generated mutations.
-For example, a higher mutation score does not indicate a higher quality, which may also be caused by generating a large proportion of mutants that are easily killed.
+In this subsection, we present the evaluation metrics used in our study to comprehensively assess the quality of the generated mutants.
+We evaluate the mutants from multiple perspectives, as mentioned before.
+Note that only relying on the mutation score is insufficient for a meaningful assessment.
+A higher mutation score does not necessarily indicate better quality mutants, as it only reflects the proportion of killed mutants rather than their effectiveness.
+However, we still report the mutation score of each mutant generation approach later in Section~\ref{sec:eval}.

-To better understand the metrics, we first illustrate the categories of mutations.
-Let all generated mutations be the set $A$, where LLMs may generate syntactically incorrect mutations that can not pass compilation.
-Thus we denote the compilable mutations as the set $C$.
-Note that the set $C$ contains two types of mutations that should be removed, the useless mutations (denoted as $U$) and equivalent mutations (denoted as $E$).
-The useless mutations refer to those that are identical to the original code or other mutations.
-In mutation testing, the ideal set of mutations to employ is from the set $(C-E-U)$, excluding equivalent mutations that have no contributions to discovering the weakness of tests.
-However, determining the equivalent mutations set $E$ is undecidable, so we follow the common practice and use the set $(C-U)$ as a practical approximation to perform mutation testing~\cite{diniz2021dissecting,tian2022learning,zhang2022mutant}.
+To better understand the metrics, we first illustrate the categories of mutants.
+Let all generated mutants be the set $A$, where LLMs may generate syntactically incorrect mutants that can not pass compilation.
+Thus, we denote the compilable mutants as the set $C$.
+Note that the set $C$ contains two types of mutants that should be removed, the duplicate mutants (denoted as $D$) and equivalent mutants (denoted as $E$).
+Therefore, we have $(C \supseteq D) \wedge (C \supseteq E) \wedge (D \cap E = \emptyset)$.
+The duplicate mutants refer to those identical to the original code or other mutants.
+Ideally, we should perform mutation testing against the mutant set of $(C-D-E)$, excluding all duplicated mutants ($D$) and equivalent mutants ($E$), which have no contribution to discovering the weakness of tests.
+Based on our definition, the duplicated mutants are syntactically identical mutants that are trivially decidable.
+However, determining the equivalent mutants set $E$ is undecidable, and $E$ is negligible compared to the universal mutant set (i.e., $|E| \ll |C-D|$).
+Therefore, we use the set of mutants $(C-D)$ as an approximation to compute the mutation score (i.e., $|C - D| \approx |C - D - E|$), which is the common practice of existing studies~\cite{diniz2021dissecting,tian2022learning,zhang2022mutant,wang2025systematic}.
+Therefore, let $K$ denote the set of killed mutants among the compilable and non-duplicate ones (i.e., $|C - D|$).
+The mutation score $MS$ is then computed as follows: